ClearBlade/native-libraries/clearblade.md

    	cache.setMultiple(data, callback);
 ~~~~

 ## Cache.get(key, callback)
 Gets data corresponding to the key from the cache.
 Requires that the Cache object was initialized with a cache name.
 Two possible return values on success:
-	- If key not found, returns undefined
+	- If key not found, returns undefined.
-	- If key found, returns data. __(Type of data is same as set in the cache)__
+	- If key found, returns data. __(Type of data is same as set in the cache)__.

 * @param {string} key - Key in cache
 * @param {function} callback - callback that returns error or data corresponding to the key